-To date, eight large grants and 34 small grants have been awarded under Strategic Direction 8, with an additional 23 small grants in the pipeline.
+To date, nine large grants and 47 small grants have been awarded under Strategic Direction 8, with an additional 15 small grants in the pipeline.
 The preponderance of small grants under this strategic direction shows how important a tool they are for building the capacity of national and grassroots civil society organizations.
-These 65 grants aim to strengthen the capacity of more than 100 civil society organizations across the hotspot, and to establish or strengthen more than 20 civil society networks.
-To date, only a single grants has been awarded under Investment Priority 8.3 (establish clearing house mechanisms to match volunteers to civil society organizations' training needs), despite this being included within all but one of the calls for proposals issued during the phase.
-Unfortunately, this grant had to close early, without achieving its objectives, meaning that the related target in the portfolio logframe is not on track to be met (Annex 1).
-The other two targets for Strategic Direction 8, however, have already been exceeded.
+The 71 grants that will make up the grant portfolio under Strategic Direction 8 aim to strengthen the capacity of more than 100 civil society organizations across the hotspot, and to establish or strengthen more than 20 civil society networks.
+In this way, most grants focus on the first two investment priorities, with only two grants addressing clearing house mechanisms under Investment Priority 8.3: one of these had to close early, without achieving its objectives, while the other is a pipeline grant that has not yet begun.
+Nevertheless, all targets in the portfolio logframe either have been met or are expected to be met (Annex 1).

-Highlights from the grant portfolio under Strategic Direction 8 include: strengthening of a network of civil society organizations and individuals to monitor Thailand's Important Bird Areas network; official establishment of Zhanjiang Bird Watching Society, a local NGO working on the conservation of migratory shorebirds in China's Guangdong province; and capacity building for community-based organizations in seven villages around Prey Long forest in Cambodia, which strengthened their ability to combat illegal logging and poaching in the vicinity of their villages, operate community tree nurseries and manage savings groups.
+Highlights from the grant portfolio under Strategic Direction 8 include: strengthening of a network of civil society organizations and individuals to monitor Thailand's Important Bird Areas network; official establishment of Zhanjiang Bird Watching Society, a local NGO working on the conservation of migratory shorebirds in China's Guangdong province; and support to the Save Wildlife in Trade Coalition to coordinate collaboration between civil society groups working on wildlife crime issues and enforcement agencies in China.
+The work of the coalition helped Chinese civil society to engage in the development of national wildlife protection policy in a coordinated manner, most notable with regard to the domestic ivory ban in December 2017.

 CEPF investment under this strategic direction is providing strategic leadership and effective coordination of conservation investment in the Indo-Burma Hotspot.
 This strategic direction provides support to the RIT, which is responsible for converting the vision set out in the ecosystem profile into a cohesive portfolio of grants that exceeds in impact the sum of its parts.
-Two RIT grants were awarded at the beginning of the investment phase: one to operationalize and coordinate CEPF's grant-making processes and procedures to ensure effective implementation of the investment strategy throughout the hotspot (Investment Priority 11.1); and the other to build a broad constituency of civil society groups working across institutional and political boundaries towards achieving the shared conservation goals described in the ecosystem profile (Investment Priority 11.2).
+Two RIT grants were awarded at the beginning of the investment phase: one to operationalize and coordinate CEPF's grant-making processes and procedures to ensure effective implementation of the investment strategy throughout the hotspot (Investment Priority 11.1); and the other to build a broad constituency of civil society groups working across institutional and political boundaries towards achieving the shared conservation goals described in the ecosystem profile (Investment

+Priority 11.2).
 As previously described, these grants are being implemented by IUCN, in partnership with KFBG and MERN.